Mindfulness Games for Kids

 Preschool mindfulness games

 Ages 3–5 often like stuffed animal breathing, bubble breathing, and texture hunts.
-Ask them to feel a soft sock, a bumpy block, or the bus seat vibration under their thighs.
+Invite them to compare a fuzzy sleeve, a ridged block, or the cool edge of a window while you are cleaning glass after school pickup.
 Keep the language concrete: “Can your bear ride your belly up and down?”

 Elementary mindfulness games